seabassapologist/idea-no-hi-translation/technical_notes.md

 # Hacking Notes/Ideas/Thoughts

 * Making the status boxes on the menu screen look *NICE* is going to be tricky.
 There are 5 sections with a full party, and each only fits 4 8x16 characters
-    * Each could be widened to 5 tiles wide, but this still poses problems for characters with longer names (mainly Kamekichi and Kaminariiwa)
+    * Each could be widened to 5 tiles wide, but this still poses problems for characters with longer names (really just Kamekichi)
     * One possibility is to implement a 4x8 font specially for the status boxes (good looking example https://fontstruct.com/fontstructions/show/1482769/kubikami-walshb-4x8-4x5)
         * Mockup of this idea.
 Status boxes expanded by one tile and a 4x8 VWF can fit Kamekichi's name at least.
 Looks nice enough, but might be tricky to implement
             * ![](/images/idea-no-hi-menu-mockup.png)